powerplanner/powerplannerapps/README.md

 ## Getting started

+1. Be sure to **clone submodules** too.
+If you didn't, `git submodule update --init --recursive`
-1. For the first time, after cloning, generate the secrets
+1. For the first time after cloning, generate the secrets
     1. In the top-level directory, open PowerShell and run `.\ApplySecrets.ps1`
         1. This will generate a blank `secrets.json` file (ignored from git), and generates the corresponding secret files needed to compile the app
         1. If you have actual secrets to use, update the `secrets.json` file with the secrets and re-run `.\ApplySecrets.ps1`